Joeaculberson/GenerateSegaSaturnExes/README.md

 SFF does not allow direct usage of bin/cue files.
 Instead it expects a physical disc.
 This causes two issues:

-  You're required to have a disc drive on the device you are on You can't just specify target params if you are using Steam like with other emulators.
+  1) You're required to have a disc drive on the device you are on.

+  2) You can't just specify target params if you are using Steam like with other emulators.

 This can be sovled by downloading Daemon Tools lite and mounting your bin/cue virtually.
 This script dares to go one step further.
 This script creates exe's from bat files so that you can mount the bin/cue file, open SSF, and run the game -- all with one click.